Per-Starke/BasicPython_CoronaPlot/README.md

 5. Now that you are finished with setting up the data, you can open the folder "main".
    Open "main.py" in your preferred IDE.
-Before running it, however, make sure that you have installed the following packages in your Python Interpreter: 'pandas', 'matplotlib', 'numpy'
+Before running it, however, make sure that you have installed the following packages in your Python Interpreter: 'pandas', 'matplotlib', 'numpy'.

 Have fun exploring the data!